hiteshwadhwani/go-youtube-scrapper/README.md

 ## Youtube scrapper

-API server built to continuously fetch and store the latest videos data from YouTube based on a predefined search query.
-The server provides endpoints for paginated access to the stored video data, as well as a search param for full text search
+API server built to continuously fetch and store the latest video data from YouTube based on a predefined search query.
+The server provides endpoints for paginated access to the stored video data, as well as a search param for full-text search

 ## Features

-Fetches the latest videos every 10 seconds (customize it using env) using YouTube's Data API v3 and saves them into a PostgreSQL database.
+✅ Fetches the latest videos every 10 seconds (customize it using env) using YouTube's Data API v3 and saves them into a PostgreSQL database.

-API to return data reverse chronological order with pagination and full text search
+✅ API to return data reverse chronological order with pagination and full text search

-indexes for quick retrieval
+✅ appropriate indexes for faster read

+✅ API key manager to rotate keys when youtube api quota exceeds
 ## API Reference

 #### Get youtube data